sense 1v

 Ha mitigato gli effetti negativi.
 (Giovanni Verga, I Malavoglia)

-mitigàre : to mitigate
+mitigare : to mitigate

 mi|ti||re : (accento grave)

-Indicative mood (Indicativo) of the verb mitigàre
+indicativo mitigare.
+Indicative mood of the verb mitigare

 Tempo semplice